Railroad history of Portland, Maine: Direct service to New York City

-From early in the 20th century, the B&M, in cooperation with the New Haven Railroad, ran the Bar Harbor Express and the State of Maine which provided direct service to New York City, bypassing Boston.
-The summer only Bar Harbor Express continued to Washington, D.C.
+From early in the 20th century, the B&M, in cooperation with the New Haven Railroad, ran the Bar Harbor Express and the State of Maine, which provided direct service to New York City, bypassing Boston.
+The summer-only Bar Harbor Express continued to Washington, D.C.
 The trains diverged from the main route to Boston at Lawrence, south of Haverhill, to proceed southwest.
 Both trains had their final runs in 1960.

 The Flying Yankee

-One of the most popular and busiest trains to be operated out of Portland was the Boston-Portland-Bangor "Flying Yankee" route which was run jointly by the MEC and Boston & Maine Railroads making three daily departures (two southbound and one northbound) from Portland Union Station.
-On April 1, 1935 this service was inaugurated with a then ground breaking diesel-powered stainless steel articulated streamline train set.
-Based at Portland, its three unit 142-seat integrated consist was the first such non-steam streamliner to enter service in North America east of the Mississippi, and just the third overall in the United States after the Chicago, Burlington and Quincy Railroad's almost identical "Pioneer Zephyr" (1934–1960) the Union Pacific Railroad's M-10000 (1934–1942).
+One of the most popular and busiest trains to be operated out of Portland was the Boston-Portland-Bangor Flying Yankee route, which was run jointly by the MEC and Boston & Maine Railroads, making three daily departures (two southbound and one northbound) from Portland Union Station.
+On April 1, 1935, this service was inaugurated with a then-groundbreaking diesel-powered stainless steel articulated streamline train set.
+Based at Portland, its three-unit, 142-seat integrated consist was the first such non-steam streamliner to enter service in North America east of the Mississippi, and the third overall in the United States after the Chicago, Burlington and Quincy Railroad's almost identical Pioneer Zephyr (1934–1960) the Union Pacific Railroad's M-10000 (1934–1942).